fjctp/HomeMonitorSystem/README.md

 # Surveillance System
 Provide basic motion detection and video recording capability.
+It is tested on Windows 10 and Raspberry Pi 2.
+For RPi, please make sure NEON support is enabled when compiling OpenCV library.

 ## Requirement
 1. cmake >= 2.8